RohanHandore/Desktop-Cleaner-Script/readme.md

 - **Archives:** `.zip`, `.rar`, `.7z`, `.tar`, `.gz`

 ### Bend
-1. **Run the below command in commond prompt if you have bend setup:**
+1. **Run the below command in the terminal if you have bend setup:**
 ```bash
 bend run cleaner.bend
 ```